 Our research exploring abortion provision among family physicians five years after completing residency at programs with abortion training has just been published in the journal Contraception.

-The Papaya Workshop is a great hands-on way to teach about manual vacuum aspiration (MVA) abortion and patient-centered language while reducing abortion stigma for both clinical and non-clinical audiences.
+The Papaya Workshop is a great hands-on way to teach about manual vacuum aspiration (MVA) abortion and patient-centered language while reducing abortion stigma for clinical audiences.